EPICmynamesBG/software-developer-coding-challenge/SETUP.md

 ```
 Tip: use the `-d` option to run in daemon mode and not have the process consume your terminal.
 5. Navigate to the app at `localhost:8080`
+Tip: to see API docs (powered by Swagger) go to `localhost:3000/docs`

 ### Nice to Haves